gnarkill78/CSA_S3_2023/README.md

 # CSA_S3_2023
 # CTF Writeups
-## Writeups for the way I went about solving the challenges.
+## Writeups for the ADF Cyber Skills Association Season 3 challenges.
 There were 32 challenges in total, 27 of which I was able to solve.
 The ones left unsolved were:
 - Cipher This (Cryptography)
   - Had no idea how to proceed with this one.
 The only given clue was LPUKWOKVIRYQ